Young-Einstein10/crypto-wallet-dashboard/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an attempt to build the Cryptocurrency Wallet Design we have [here](https://www.figma.com/file/fgsHso3u2yCm6C2NHYIXFI/Cryptocurrency-Wallet-Dashboard-UI?node-id=1%3A18).
+Design was found Dribble and all credit goes to the Designer for giving free access to the figma files.

 ## Available Scripts